 All of this is driving my effort to run for City Council.
 I may not have elected political experience, but that shouldn’t be a requirement.
 I’m a pretty smart, logical, and empathetic person.
 I learn quickly – and I’m learning plenty lately about the complexity of the issues that motivate me.
 The solutions aren’t easy, but they are achievable.
 I want to help make them happen.

 In Vancouver it’s virtually impossible to get elected independently, without the support and resources of a civic party.
 And the Green Party is my natural choice.
-I’ve always admired and agreed with not only what the Greens stand for, but their truly different way of approaching the political process, seeking consensus, not just power.
+I’ve always admired and generally agreed with not only what the Greens stand for, but their truly different way of approaching the political process, seeking consensus, not just power.
+And I’ve known Adriane Carr for a long time, and not only has she made a real difference in her two terms on council, but I can personally vouch for her smarts, integrity and good heart.
+I would love to work alongside her on the important issues facing the city.

 So my quest for council has begun!
 I’ll be blogging here about the process of running, about the issues, and more, as I proceed with this attempt to serve the people of Vancouver.
 I hope you’ll follow my progress (you can subscribe to my newsletter to get occasional updates), and regardless, I hope that if you can vote in the Vancouver civic election this October, that you’ll support me.